Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

 ## Activate the warehouse logistics for a product

 All products created in the *Actindo Core1 Platform* are displayed in the *Product list* in the *Warehousing* module.
-However, not all products displayed in the product list are actually kept in stock.

-A product is not relevant for the warehouse logistics by default.
-To be able to post stock for a material corresponding a specific product in the *Warehousing* module, you have to activate the warehouse logistics for that individual product.
+However, a product is not relevant for the warehouse logistics by default.
+To be able to post stock for a material corresponding to a specific product in the *Warehousing* module, you have to activate the warehouse logistics for that individual product.

 Once you have activated the warehouse logistics for a selected product, the sub-tab *Warehouse/suppliers* is displayed.
 As soon as a stock amount has been posted, the warehouse logistics cannot be deactivated for this product any more.

+Not all products displayed in the product list are actual items kept in stock.
 Warehouse logistics cannot be activated for the following products:

 - Master product
     A master product is a superordinate (parent) entity that has subordinate (child) entities, that is, the product variants.
 A master product is an abstract entity that represents an object; the product variants, on the other hands, are the actual products, in all its variants, that are on sale.
-For example, the master product "t-shirt" can have the different product variants, for instance a red t-shirt in M size and blue t-shirt in L size.
+For example, the master product "T-shirt" can have the different product variants, for instance a red T-shirt in M size and blue T-shirt in L size.

 - Product bundle
-    A bundle is a set of product that are sold together.
-However, they are individual products that are managed independently in the *Warehouse* module.
+    A bundle is a set of products that are sold together.
+However, these are individual products that are managed independently in the *Warehouse* module.
 Bundle stock depends on the stock of the individual products included in the bundle.
 If one of the products is not in stock any more, the bundle cannot be sold.

 [comment]: <> (Artikel im Lager kommen noch aus Artikelverwaltung, das noch im Hintegrund arbeitet.
 In Doku erklären?
 Terminologie problematisch: Hier ist immer die Rede von Artikel oder Produkt.
 Ausdrücklich in der Doku erklären: PIM Product-> OC Offer -> Warehousing Material)